krishnateja95/Neural_Architecture_Search_Benchmark_Collection/README.md

-# Neural_Architecture_Search_Benchmark_Collection
+# A Collection of Neural Architecture Search Benchmarks

 We present a collection of several Neural Architecture Search Benchmarks in this repository.
-Please feel free to open an issue or pull requests to add relevant NAS Benchmark papers.
+Please feel free to open an issue or pull requests to add relevant NAS Benchmark papers in case if we missed any or any new NAS Benchmark is made public.

 ## NAS Benchmarks for Computer Vision Applications (CNNs)